psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Terminology

-* Grant is a delegated authorisation (set of permissions) granted by a User to a Client.
+* Grant is a set of permissions (authorisation) granted by a User to a Client.
 Grant is a resource captured and managed by an Authorisation Server.

 * Consent is a legal concept that can result in a grant being created, but also can include legal, audit, reporting, archiving and non-repudiation requirements.
-When this specification mentions consent, it only refers to a grant.
+When this specification mentions consent, it only refers to a grant (authorization).

 * Grant Management API: a HTTP-based API provided by the authorization server that clients can use to query the status of and revoke grants.

+* Data Recipients (Australia and FDX) and TPPs (UK) are examples of OAuth clients used to describe use cases below.

+* Data Holders (Australia), ASPSPs (UK) and Data Providers (FDX) are examples of OAuth Authorization Servers used to describe use cases below.

 # Overview